GoogleCloudPlatform/cloud-spanner-samples/finance/README.md

    > NOTE: To run the application using the JDBC implementation, in the command above, substitute `java` with `jdbc`.

-   > NOTE: To run the application using the PG Interface implementation, in the command above, substitute `java` with `pg`.
+   > NOTE: To run the application using the PostgreSQL Interface implementation, in the command above, substitute `java` with `pg`.

 1. After the server starts listening, in a separate terminal window, call RPCs using grpc_cli.